HireFrederick/booker_ruby/README.md

 ## Setup

-Configuration may be specified via the environment or when initializing a Booker::Client:
+Configuration may be specified via the environment or when initializing Booker::Client:

 Configuring via environment variables:
 ```